miracuse/miracuse.github.io/docs/classes/mage/index.md

 - **Amplify a Talisman**: Empower an equipped Talisman to go far beyond its usual usage.

 - **Combine Talismans**: Combine two Talismans to produce a more complex effect.

 ---

+### Presence

+> **Tip:** The most common uses of Presence are to **identify magical forces at play** and **bend others to your will**.

+The Mage's social skill allows them to sense supernatural disturbances and charm others into doing their bidding. **<span style="color: {{ site.mage_color }}">Presence</span>** is used when a player wants to understand magical elements in an area.
+"Does the magic in this place feel evil?"
+"Can I tell what the spell on that door does?"

+It's also used influence the minds of others.
+A Mage can muddle the mind of a disinterested guard, "These are not the adventurers you're looking for".
+They can make themselves appear more attractive to the eyes of a merchant, or create an unnerving sense of dread to make animals anxious.

+However, their influence is intended to be subtle rather than overt.
+Those who realize they're being charmed can break away with ease, and are often furious at having been manipulated.
+Many jurisdictions consider the exercise of **<span style="color: {{ site.mage_color }}">Presence</span>** to be a form of assault.

+---